 Ruby on Rails is definitely one of the best web development frameworks to consider for your next project.
 With RoR you can do pretty much the same as with other good frameworks.

 The excellent community, a quality code base, the sheer size of the module database, and the maintainability of RoR applications made it the preferred choice for such successful projects as Airbnb, GitHub, BaseCamp, Zendesk, and Bloomberg.
 However, the devil is in the detail.
-RoR is definitely a good choice if your project has tight deadlines and budget requirements.
+RoR is surely a good choice if your project has tight deadlines and budget requirements.
 On the other hand, a less opinionated framework such as Node.js may be a better choice for innovative web development solutions that require a total control over the framework architecture, modules, database integrations, and server deployment.
 The same will apply if you are building I/O-heavy Real-Time Applications for which performance and scalability are a major concern.